-For most business owners, the majority of their net worth is tied to their business.
+Business owners usually have the majority of their net worth tied to their business.
 If you don’t know your business’s worth in real-time, you risk mismanaging your nest egg, retirement quality of life, and even your health.
 You need to know your worth for estate planning purposes as well as when it’s time to sell your business.

-Most business owners I speak with have some idea of what their business may be worth based on reading trade magazines or sharing conversations at a trade show.
+Most business owners I speak with have some idea of what their business may be worth.
+However, it’s usually based on reading trade magazines or sharing conversations at a trade show.
 But since there are so many factors involved, their fictional number is rarely close.
-Differences in size of revenue, geography, customer mix, employee tenure, and age of equipment all factor into the determination of value.
+Differences in the size of revenue, geography, customer mix, employee tenure, and age of equipment all factor into the determination of value.

 Written business appraisal vs. Opinion of value